pombase/website/src/docs/documentation/non-gene-features.md

 -   Chromosome II right pT2R1 ([4500619-4539800][tel2r])
--   There are no telomere proximal clones for chromosome III as the unsequenced rDNA blocks occur in between the sequenced portion and the telomeres on both chromosome arms.
+-   There are no telomere proximal clones for chromosome III as the unsequenced rDNA blocks occur in between the sequenced portion and the sub-telomeres on both chromosome arms.

 A contig extending the left arm of Chromosome II was sequenced by Sasaki *et al.*